redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a PUT request to /api/authors/<uuid:author_id>/followers/<path:foreign_author_fqid>/.

+#### Why the API endpoint should or should not be used
+ - Use this endpoint when you need to add a follower .
+ - Do not use this endpoint if you are using the web interface for follow requests.

 #### **Response**
 On success, returns the added follower’s author object as JSON with a 200 status code.